fsauer65/akka-esper-integration/README.md

 akka-esper-integration
 ======================

-Example how one could integrate [Esper](http://esper.codehaus.org) with Akka by embedding an esper engine inside an Akka event bus.
+Example how one could integrate [Esper](http://esper.codehaus.org) with Akka by embedding an esper engine inside an Akka event bus or Actor.
 Events submitted to the bus are inserted into the engine, whereas actors subscribing to the event bus will receive the events published as a result of the esper rules firing.